tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 #### <a name='ComparisonBuild'></a>Comparison Build

 The current build is used to set the "comparison" build in simulations.
 Information about your current build is displayed in the bottom-left corner with the comparison build name and summary information next to it.
 To copy your current build configuration to the comparison slot, "mark" it as the comparison build.
 You can also "swap" builds, make changes, and swap the configurations back.
-This is useful when you want to make changes to the comparison build independent of your current configuration.
+Swap is useful when you want to make changes to the comparison build independent of your current configuration.

 While simulations are one of the unique features of the app, there is no need to run simulations.
 You can use the build configuration and visualization features while ignoring the comparison build.

 #### <a name='WorkbenchList'></a>Workbench List

 The workbench list area is where builds come to life.
 Rules constrain what cards can be added based on cards already added, but they don't prevent you from creating invalid builds.
-For example, you can't add multiple turrets or two structure cards on the same side, but you can can add cards too big for a "small" game or not add a gunner.
+For example, you can't add multiple turrets or two structure cards on the same side, but you can can add cards too big for a "small" game or forget to add a gunner.

 Click the name of a cards in the workbench list to see its details.
 Weapon cards include a unique display of probable roll results when using the weapon in an attack.